 Erin Overholt has been the lab manager since 2006.
 She participates in the lab’s ongoing research ranging from the laboratory at Miami University to field research in Ohio reservoirs, Pocono lakes in Pennsylvania, and to alpine systems throughout the country and beyond.
 Specific research projects have included the sensitivity of parasites to UV and the subsequent effects on lake epidemics as well as UV attraction and avoidance in calanoid copepods.

 Lauren Knose, who began working on her PhD in Fall 2016, is studying the effects of climate change and changing transparency on lake phenology, mixing, and nutrient regeneration.
 In particular, Lauren is interested in how lake browning can affect the development of harmful algal blooms.
-With a Master in Public Health degree, Lauren is also curious about the public health and socioeconomic consequences of blooms on communities that rely on the lake for goods and services.
+With a Master of Public Health degree, Lauren is also curious about the public health and socioeconomic consequences of blooms on communities that rely on the lake for goods and services.
+Lauren published an article about her research in LakeLine, a quarterly publication of the North American Lake Management Society.